AlenToma/expo-sqlite-wrapper/README.md

     isClosed?: boolean,
     // Its importend that,createDbContext return new data database after this is triggered
     tryToClose: (name: string) => Promise<boolean>,

+    // save and delete method begin trsnsacton if beginTransaction not executed beginTransaction:()=> Promise<void>;
+    commitTransaction:()=> Promise<void>;
+    rollbackTransaction:()=> Promise<void>;

     // Auto close the db after every ms.
     // The db will be able to refresh only if there is no db operation is ongoing.
-    // This is useful, so that it will use less memory as SQlite tends to store transaction in memories which causes the increase in memory over time
+    // This is useful, so that it will use less memory as SQlite tends to store transaction in memories which causes the increase in memory over time.
+    // its best to use ms:3600000
+    // the db has to be ideal for ms to be able to close it.
     startRefresher: (ms: number, dbName: string) => void;
     // the columns for the current table
     allowedKeys: (tableName: D) => Promise<string[]>;